-I was born and raised in a remote farming community in northwest Alberta, Canada, where the boreal forest rises up to a ridge of hills that sweeps down to meet the great prairies.
+I was born and raised in a remote farming community in northwest Alberta, Canada, where the Boreal forest rises up to a ridge of hills that sweeps down to meet the great prairies.
 Books have always been an important part of my life and as a child it was my passage to places I never imagined existed.
-When young, I often looked out upon the Clear Hills, dreaming of the day when I would go over their peaks to the other side, to experience the vast world beyond.
-Maybe, had my bedroom window faced south I might have imagined myself leaping over the steep banks of the mighty Peace River, where many more opportunities lay.
+When young, I often looked out upon the Clear Hills dreaming of the day when I would go over their peaks to the other side, to experience the vast world beyond.
+Maybe, had my bedroom window faced south, I might have imagined myself leaping over the steep banks of the mighty Peace River.
+In the end I went south.